If you would like a catalogue of available Tracey Emin works please enter your details here

-There should be something revelatory about art… It should be totally creative and open doors for new thoughts and experiences” – Tracey Emin
+“There should be something revelatory about art… It should be totally creative and open doors for new thoughts and experiences” – Tracey Emin

 As her reputation as an influential artist grew, Emin began to receive official recognition for her achievements.
 In 2007, Emin became the second female artist ever to represent Britain at the 52nd Venice Biennale.
-That same year, Emin was made a Royal Academician and was awarded an Honorary Doctorate from the Royal College of Art, a Doctor of Letters from the University of Kent and a Doctor of Philosophy from London Metropolitan University.
+That same year, Emin was made a Royal Academician and was awarded an Honorary Doctorate from the Royal College of Art as well as a Doctor of Letters by the University of Kent and a Doctor of Philosophy by London Metropolitan University.
 In 2011, Emin became the Royal Academy’s Professor of Drawing, and in 2013 she received a CBE for her contribution to the Visual Arts.